MicroLeo-Chan/zlib-header-only/README.md

-cpp
-// Required include paths:
+Required include paths:

-// 1.
-Must add include library: zlib-header-only-1.3.1/
+1. Must add include library: ```zlib-header-only-1.3.1/```

-//
-// These paths correspond to the header-only version of zlib library
+These paths correspond to the header-only version of zlib library

+No need to use zlib.lib

 ```